Can You Detect Early Pregnancy With the Help of Cervical Mucus?

 Fingers: This is the method that yields the most accurate information.
 Clean your hands.
 Insert two fingers into your vagina and check the consistency, colour, and stickiness.

 The following are the typical results that are found throughout a menstrual cycle:

-No colour and mostly dry: You may notice immediately after your period ends.
-You will have dry days for a few days; you might notice any discharge during this time.
+You may notice no colour and mostly dry immediately after your period ends.
+However, you will have dry days for a few days; you might notice any discharge during this time.

-Clear like egg white, less viscous, and abundant: This is the time when you will be most fertile and will be ovulating.
+Clear like egg white, less viscous, and abundant: This is when you will be most fertile and ovulating.
 This is the best time to try to conceive.

 Thick, sticky, and cloudy: This resembles the discharge from right before you were ovulating.
 This is usually during the third week since your periods.
 This is usually the time when one is trying to figure out whether they have indeed conceived or not, but the only way they can try is by checking for any changes in the cervical mucus.